cncf/toc/proposals/incubation/kyverno.md

 Kyverno maintains a steady pace of releases driven by a growing set of requirements and use cases.
 The planned releases can be viewed using the issue [milestones](https://github.com/kyverno/kyverno/milestones?direction=asc&sort=due_date&state=open).

-Some longer term items include:
+Some longer term features may include:
-- Additional features for simplifying complex logic
+- Additional features for simplifying complex policy logic
+- Adopting Common Expressions Language (CEL) or similar processors
+- Expansion of use cases to the application layer
 - SLSA Level 3 compliance for build security
-- Expansion of use cases and integrations